By Géraldine Cerf de Dudzeele, Paris – repost from 2013 Passport Princess Natalja Montenegro

 Count Carlo Sforza was the minister of the Foreign Affairs and Ambassador, but he resigned because of Mussolini and had to leave Italy for Belgium, the country of his wife.
 He became the leader of the Italian Anti Fascists during WWII.
 She died prematurely when I was a baby.
 I discovered your website with a photo of my grandmother because I was looking for stuff about my mother who had been in the Résistance during WWII in the “Réseau Comète.”I didn’t find her, but I found your site.
 Last funny thing …Many historians think that my grand grandfather was the unofficial father of Hergé’s father and uncle and it would be the reason why Tintin has a lot of adventures in the Balkans.

 Thank you so much for sharing this story with me.
 After “just” 100 years the document comes back where it belongs to – to your family.
 Congratulation and all the best.
-This passport belonged to a Belgian fellow collector, who found it once in Paris at a stamp dealer shop, I made then the article about this beautiful travel document.
+This passport belonged to a fellow collector, who found it once in Paris.

 Passport Princess Natalja Montenegro